ragnostics/ragnostics-tool/README.md

 ---

 **Remember**: Not every problem needs RAG.
 Sometimes a simple database query or API call is the better solution.
+And sometimes, you just need to organize your data better before throwing AI at it.